 One of the miraculous properties of coco, especially when mixed with perlite, is that it is nearly impossible to over-water it.
 Unlike soil, coco maintains sufficient oxygen in the root zone even at field capacity (complete saturation).
 In soil, you need to allow it to dry because at field capacity there is insufficient oxygen in the root zone and roots can drown.
 This is not the case with coco.

 Water with nutrients should be given every single day from the time the sprout emerges until the day before harvest.
 Once per day fertigation is best for small plants, but as they mature during vegetative growth and into flowering, it is best to increase the frequency of fertigations.
 Twice daily is often adequate throughout vegetative growth, but during flowering it is best to fertigate 3-5x per day depending on container size.
 Specific guidelines for determining the fertigation frequency in your grow are provided in our tutorial, “How to Water Cannabis in Coco”.

 Automatic Watering Systems

 Automatic watering systems are an excellent idea and are almost required to truly follow this guide.
 It is only reasonable to fertigate 3-5 times per day if you have an automatic watering system installed.
-We have plans and instructions for you to build your own “DIY Automatic Watering System”, and be sure to read our article, “How to Manage Automatic Watering Systems”.
+We have a complete "Guide to Automatic Watering for Indoor Cannabis" and plans and instructions for you to build your own “DIY Automatic Watering System”.

 Principle #5: Manage Electrical Conductivity (EC)